JohnArochaDev/password-manager/NEXTSTEPS.md

-1. change back-end to use the correct model / a user has many loginCredentials to remember, but also a username and password to get in to the account
+1. change back-end to use the correct model / a user has many loginCredentials to remember, but also a username and password to get in to the account //// MOSTLY DONE, change ho data is sent, only send by ID data (look below at the differences between the two objects)

-2. connect the db and backend to the front end
+2. connect the db and backend to the front end, data for population, and debug if necessary

-3. add a login feature and conditional rendering if the user doesn't have any saved passwords
+3. add a login feature and conditional rendering if the user doesn't have any saved passwords and if the user isn't logged in

 4. add a feature that hashes the usernames and passwords in the database